LLNL/magpie/README.md

    remaining nodes will run appropriate slave daemons, such as the Hadoop Datanodes or Hbase RegionServers.

-4) Now you have a mini cluster to do whatever you want.
+4) Now you have a mini big data cluster to do whatever you want.

 Additional details can be found in the project README file